 The University Dormitory Plan is designed to be used at approved standard double-occupancy dormitory rooms at State Universities in Florida; however, all university-held* housing options are eligible for payment from Florida Prepaid.
 Additionally, the University Dormitory Plan can be applied to dormitory rooms at some private or out-of-state** colleges.

 Below is a list of residence halls (and/or types of residence hall) by State University that are currently approved.
 This list is subject to change without notice.

-Florida A&M University – FAMU Towers, Gibbs Hall, Palmetto Phase III, Palmetto South, Sampson Hall, Young Hall
+Florida A & M University – FAMU Towers North, FAMU Towers South, Palmetto Phase III, Palmetto South, Sampson Hall, Young Hall

-Florida Atlantic University – Glade Park Towers, Heritage Park Towers, Indian River Towers, Jupiter Campus Hall, Jupiter Off Campus Hotel Program, Off Campus Hotel Program, Parliament Hall, University Village Apartments
+Florida Atlantic University – Atlantic Park Towers, Glade Park Towers, Heritage Park Towers, Indian River Towers, Jupiter Campus – Residence Hall 1, Jupiter Campus – Residence Hall 2, Parliament Hall, University Village Apartments

 Florida Gulf Coast University – North Lake Village